 You know how much I enjoy investigating cultural differences between countries, such as tipping, shopping, eating, chatting, money, holidays or slang.
-Even though I’ve been living in Canada for about 8 years now, I still discover new things everyday.
+Even though I’ve been living in Canada for about 8 years now, I still discover new things every day.
 Immigrating is a never-ending adventure!

 Indeed, when moving to a new country, cultural differences are both very fun to discover and very frustrating, because you can feel inadequate.
 Yet, most people adapt quickly, and after a while, they don’t even notice these little differences anymore.
 Immigrants go with the flow and embrace their new lives, it’s the only way to survive after all.

 But did you know that you can “right turn on red”?
-In Canada, and more generally in North American, vehicles at a traffic light showing a red signal to turn right can turn right when the way is clear.
+In Canada, and more generally in North America, vehicles at a traffic light showing a red signal to turn right can turn right when the way is clear.
 Apparently, this law was adopted in the 1970s to save fuel during the oil and energy crisis.
 If you are a pedestrian crossing, even though you have the right of way, always pay attention because cars tend to turn pretty fast sometimes.

-On the other side, when you are not familiar with brands and products’ names, shopping can become an ordeal.
+On the other side, when you are not familiar with brands and product names, shopping can become an ordeal.
 When I was in Hong Kong, I needed to buy clothes detergent.
 I had no idea how to say that in English (much less in Cantonese) and I wandered along the cleaning products aisle in the supermarket for ten minutes, trying to spot a familiar name.
-The only one that stood out was “bleach” because, believe it or not, it was the name of one of Nirvana’s album.
+The only one that stood out was “bleach” because, believe it or not, it was the name of one of Nirvana’s albums.
 Doing laundry with bleach (well, I thought it was detergent!) was not such a good idea!

 Turned out that was one of the many little cultural differences.
 In France, kids (usually up to high school) don’t have school on Wednesday, however, they have school on Saturday morning.
 In Canada (and probably in the rest of the world as well!), kids go to school from Monday to Friday.
 Similarly, you will discover a ton of new holidays in Canada, such as Thanksgiving (not on the same day as the American Thanksgiving), Canada Day or Boxing Day.

 Also note that Canadians love to pay with debit or use their credit card, even for very small amounts.
 On the other side, cheques are not that common, you mostly use them to pay the rent.
-This was a big change for me because French just love writing cheques!
+This was a big change for me because the French just love writing cheques!

-You will notice different expectations for social behaviour, and a lot will be totally new to you.
+You will notice different expectations for social behaviour and many will be totally new to you.
 For instance, you will quickly learn Canadians value their personal space.
-Just observe people in the bus: if there is room, they each pick a different seat.
+Just observe people on the bus—if there is room, they each pick a different seat.
 Even in crowded places, people avoid touching each other, or if they do, they quickly apologize.